pjmaechling/scec_deriva/README.md

 ## Description of Scripts in Repo
 * populate_columns.py
-This script queries the forecast table for each entry, retrieves the forecast name.
-The forecast name is a directory name created by the forecasters, that encodes several metadata fields.
-This script parses that directory name string to extract specific metadata values.
-It then updates columns for the row with metadata values extracted.
+This script queries the forecast table, retrieves all the rows.
+For each row, it reads the forecast name column, which is a directory name that encodes several metadata fields.
+It parses that directory name string to extract specific metadata values.
+It then populates other columns in the row with metadata values extracted.

 * add_columns.py
 This script parses the ETAS directory names, extracts metadata fields, then adds columns into the ERD to store the extracted metadata fields.